MustansirZia/mustansir.dev/content/posts/javascript-style-guide.md

 <br />
 Just one or two commands with one extra file.
 That's all it takes for you to feel proud about your code.

-Read this article on [medium](https://medium.com/@mustansirzia/javascript-style-guide-c15d8219cec0)?
+Clap for this article on [medium](https://medium.com/@mustansirzia/javascript-style-guide-c15d8219cec0)?